 - Large sheets of painting paper

-For even more fun colour activities, check out Kaleidoscope.
+For even more fun activities exploring colour, check out Kaleidoscope.

 Do you have a favourite bubbly activity that your children love?